lagoproject/DMP/defs/index.md

 nav_order: 4
 ---

-# This is a index text
+# Established definitions

+This section fixes the definition of certain LAGO actors following the [metadata schema](/DMP/schema/lagoSchema.md).
+The objetive is to allow linking metadata with public URIs.